fanartie/arthur-do-it-right/redux/index.md

 ![](redux-3.gif)

-Because the entire array is updated by the quick-dirty way as "JSON.parse(JSON.stringify())", which allocates new memory for the array and every element will be considered as 'updated'.
+Because the entire array is updated by the quick-dirty way as "JSON.parse(JSON.stringify())", which allocates the new memory for the array and then every element will be considered as 'updated'.

 (We understood it attempts to use a new value to overwrite an immutable variable)

-But, how can we reduce the immutable state with updating only one element of array ?
+How can we reduce the immutable state with updating only one element of array ?

 Introducing the 'immer' library.
 [https://www.npmjs.com/package/immer](https://www.npmjs.com/package/immer)